 Of course.
 Any certified mechanic can work on these vehicles.
 They are not much different than the cars we have.

-Although left-hand drive Delica’s were available, they are incredibly hard to come by and fetch a much higher price due to its rarity.
+Although left-hand drive Delica’s were available, they are incredibly hard to come by and fetch a much higher price due to their rarity.

 Absolutely!
-The Delica was offered in many different configurations, and thanks to the fact that they have a cult following, many companies have created numerous aftermarket pats for them.
+The Delica was offered in many different configurations, and thanks to the fact that they have a cult following, many companies have created numerous aftermarket parts for them.